Zombie1111/UnityVoxelSystem/README.md

 </ol>

 ## Documentation
-Most parameters have tooltips in the unity inspector and a lot of the functions are documented.
+Most parameters have tooltips in the unity inspector and a lot of the functions are commented.

-See the demo scene for pratical exampels
+See the _demo folder for pratical exampels

 ## Technical details